 |5 bed house||<31 days||£6,600 – £9,200|

-If you choose to travel via airfreight, costs can become a lot higher, but moving companies will guarantee a quicker arrival.
-So if time is a priority, consider this instead!
+If you choose to travel via air freight, costs to move to Iceland will be a lot higher but moving will be quicker, 2-7 days.
+So, if time is a priority, consider this instead!

 Moving to Iceland from the UK: A Checklist

-We bet there are a million and one things on your mind concerning your move to Iceland from the UK.
+We bet there are a million and one things on your mind concerning your move to Iceland from the UK which can be stressful.
 Unless you have been gifted with an impeccable memory, it’s inevitable that something will be forgotten.
 That’s why we have created this moving to Iceland checklist for you.
-Get all these things done, and trust us, you will be thankful later!
+Get all these things done, and trust us, you’ll thank us later!

 Do you need a visa to move to Iceland from the UK?